jbismans/fortinet-azure-arm/playground/Active-Passive-APPGW/README.md

 1. The client will do the request on the frontend IP of the Azure Application Gateway.
 This can be a public or private frontend.
 2. The Azure Application Gateway will process the traffic and send it to it's configured backend, which are the private "WAN" IP's of both FortiGates.
 The Azure Application Gateway will determine which FortiGate is active and which one is passive using health probes.
 Only the active FortiGate will respond to the health probes and so the Azure Application Gateway will only send the request to the active FortiGate.
 The source IP of the traffic will be the IP of the Azure Application Gateway instance.
 3. The FortiGate will have a VIP configured with the private "WAN" IP of the FortiGate as "External IP address" and with the private IP of the server as "Mapped IP address" in the VIP config.
 The private "WAN" IP is unique for each FortiGate, so the "External IP address" in the VIP config will be different between the active and passive FortiGate because of this the template will disable the config sync for VIPs.
-This setting can be found at "config system vdom-exception".
+This setting can be found in the FortiGate cli at "config system vdom-exception".
 So, it's a requirement to also configure a VIP with an identical name and settings, except for the "External IP address" setting, on the passive FortiGate.
 4. On the subnet of the server there are User Defined Routes with a route that will send the reply of the server via the Azure standard internal load balancer.
 5. The Azure standard internal load balancer will have an "HA ports" load balancing rule configured with the private "LAN" IP's of both FortiGates as backend.
 The Azure standard internal load balancer will determine which FortiGate is active and which one is passive using health probes.
 Only the active FortiGate will respond to the health probes and so the Azure standard internal load balancer will only send the reply to the active FortiGate.
 6. The active FortiGate will send the reply to the Azure Application Gateway.